mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 a ship is not unheard of, with prizes and awards going to those who perform the best in drills and battles.
-Placing wagers on their targeting prowess is strictly forbidden by most naval commanders but that does not

-prevent it from happening.
-Officers will often look the other way provided that morale remains strong and no awards for ‘worst performance’ are given.
+Placing wagers on their targeting prowess is strictly forbidden by most naval commanders but that does not prevent it from happening.
+Officers will often look the other way provided that morale remains strong and no awards for ‘worst performance' are given.
 Spinal mount crews are enormous, sometimes including hundreds of gunners.
-These crews have their own subcultures and bureaucracies with a commanding gunnery officer and ‘trigger person’ at the top of the hierarchy.
+These crews have their own subcultures and bureaucracies with a commanding gunnery officer and ‘trigger person' at the top of the hierarchy.
 Spinal weapon commanding officers are likened to symphony conductors, who must keep a close eye on every member of their team, ensuring that they do their jobs